Helping people who inject drugs build resilience in their communities amidst ongoing grief and loss of people close to them.

 We also interviewing (one-on-one) 20 more people who inject drugs and 10 harm-reduction workers to learn more and to gain their insights regarding counseling, support and services for people who inject drugs.

 This study is among the first of its kind.
-The results will directly inform our own community-based intervention (to be developed, pilot-tested and evaluated in future work), and provide a basis for other effective public health and clinical responses for the community of people who use drugs.
+The results will directly inform our own community-based intervention (to be developed, pilot-tested and evaluated in future work), and provide a basis for other effective public health and clinical responses for this population.